 3) It can work like this:

 In my momentum model, I have only two parameters: 'PA_Bars' and 'PA_Size%ATR'.
 There is no point to optimize the first one because I want to use only the last closed bar.
-So for optimization, I have only one parameter - 'PA_Size%ATR'.
+So I have only one parameter to optimize - 'PA_Size%ATR'.
 Let's analyze it from 1 to 60 step 1:

 IV.
 Time-stop, SL, TP

-Let's optimize 'StopBar' from 1 to 100 step 1: So, the time-stop works well, and it makes no sense to hold trades longer than ~ 43 bars.
+Let's optimize 'StopBar' from 1 to 100 step 1: So, the time-stop works well, and no point to hold trades longer than ~ 43 bars.
 I set it to 40.
 'StopLoss' from 0.05 to 1 step 0.05: The values 0.2....0.4 are good.
 I set it to 0.30 'TakeProfit' from 0.1 to 2 step 0.1: I set 'TakeProfit' to 1.5 Now the strategy looks better: PF=1.49, Avg.trade=8.1pips, Number of trades=1112, Total profit=906, spread=0.2pips, no slippage, 'open prices only' method, Alpari data from 2005 to 2018

-V. Adding filters
+V. Adding Filters

 VI.
-Finishing touches
+Finishing Touches

 3) If you are using PCh model then try to optimize ‘PCh_OffsetPip’, ‘HL/2_OffsetPip’ parameters.

-TDS2 test of my strategy, variable spreads, delay of 200-300ms, slippages, live execution (simulation), commission: $7 per one standard lot, round trip.
+It's a TDS2 test of my strategy, variable spreads, delay of 200-300ms, slippages, live execution (simulation), commission: $7 per one standard lot, round trip.
 Set-file of the strategy PF=1.92, Avg.trade=14.4pips, Number of trades=520, Total profit=748, 99.9% quality, Dukascopy data from 2005 to 2018